-For prior version, please click here.
+For the prior version, please click here.

 1.1 The Parties agree that, for Processing Personal Data, the Parties shall be Controller and Processor.

-2.1 Processor will process Personal Data in accordance with Controller's instructions.
+2.1 Processor will Process Personal Data in accordance with Controller's instructions.
 This Data Processing Agreement contains Controller's initial instructions to Processor.
 The Parties agree that Controller may communicate any change in its initial instructions to the Processor by way of written notification to the Processor and that Processor shall abide by such instructions.
 The Processor shall maintain a secure, complete, accurate and up to date record of all such individual instructions.

-2.2 For the avoidance of doubt, any instructions that would lead to processing outside the scope of this Data Processing Agreement (e.g. because a new Processing purpose is introduced) will require a prior agreement between the Parties and, where applicable, shall be subject to the contract change procedure under the respective Agreement.
+2.2 For the avoidance of doubt, any instructions that would lead to processing outside the scope of this Data Processing Agreement (e.g. because a new Processing purpose is introduced) will require a prior agreement between the Parties and, where applicable, shall be subject to the contract change procedure under the Service Agreement.

 2.3 Where instructed by Controller, Processor shall correct, delete or block Personal Data.

-2.4 Processor shall promptly inform the Controller in writing if, in Processor's opinion, an instruction infringes Data Protection Laws, and provide an explanation of the reasons for its opinion in writing.
+2.4 Processor shall promptly inform the Controller in writing if, in Processor's opinion, an instruction infringes Data Protection Laws and provide an explanation of the reasons for its opinion in writing.

 2.5 Processor shall not be liable for any DP Losses arising from or in connection with any processing made in accordance with Controller’s instructions following Controller’s receipt of any information provided by Processor in this Section 2.

-4.1 Processor will not disclose Personal Data to any third party (including any government agency, court, or law enforcement) except as set forth in this agreement or with written consent from Controller or as necessary to comply with applicable mandatory laws.
-If Processor is obliged to disclose Personal Data to a law enforcement agency or third party, Processor agrees to give Controller reasonable notice of the access request prior to granting such access, to allow Controller to seek a protective order or other appropriate remedies.
+4.1 Processor will not disclose Personal Data to any third party (including any government agency, court, or law enforcement) except as set forth in this Data Processing Agreement or with written consent from Controller or as necessary to comply with applicable mandatory laws.
+If Processor is obliged to disclose Personal Data to a law enforcement agency or third party, Processor agrees to give Controller reasonable notice of the access request prior to granting such access, to allow Controller to seek a protective order or other appropriate remedy.
 If such notice is legally prohibited, Processor will take reasonable measures to protect the Personal Data from undue disclosure as if it were Processor’s own confidential information being requested and shall inform Controller promptly as soon as possible if and when such legal prohibition ceases to apply.